Privacy-friendly AI for the public sector

 About the authors:

-Professor Michael Huth is Co-Founder and Chief Research Officer of Xayn and teaches at Imperial College London.
+Professor Michael Huth is the Co-Founder of Xayn and teaches at Imperial College London.
 His research focuses on Cybersecurity, Cryptography, as well as security and privacy in Machine Learning.

-Martin Schallbruch is Director of the Digital Society Institute at the ESMT Berlin and teaches at Karlsruher Institute for Technology.
-He also served as a long-time Director General for Information Technology, Digital Society and Cyber Security in the German Federal Ministry of the Interior.
+Martin Schallbruch is the Director of the Digital Society Institute at the ESMT Berlin and teaches at Karlsruher Institute for Technology.
+He also served as a long-time Director General for Information Technology, Digital Society, and Cyber Security in the German Federal Ministry of the Interior.

-Leif-Nissen Lundbæk, Ph.D. is Co-Founder and CEO of Xayn and specialises in privacy-preserving AI.
+Leif-Nissen Lundbæk, Ph.D. is the Co-Founder and CEO of Xayn and specializes in privacy-preserving AI.
 He studied Mathematics and Software Engineering in Berlin, Heidelberg, and Oxford.
 He received his Ph.D. at Imperial College London.

 Dr Clara Herdeanu is Head of Communications at Xayn.
-She’s handled public relations for tech companies such as Mozilla, Stack Overflow, and Alteryx at the international PR agency Ballou and had also worked for the ebm-papst Group, global market leader in ventilation technology.
+She handled public relations for tech companies such as Mozilla, Stack Overflow, and Alteryx at the international PR agency Ballou and also worked for the ebm-papst Group, the global market leader in ventilation technology.

 Lola Attenberger is a researcher at the Digital Society Institute at the ESMT Berlin and focuses on cyber security.
 She has studied at the Hochschule für Wirtschaft and Recht in Berlin.